 Technical input to standards

 EGI has a long and successful history in driving and supporting open standards in its production infrastructure (e.g. OGF Usage Record, OGF GLUE).
 The EGI production infrastructure is designed as a modular set of platforms using open standards to define the respective external interfaces.
 For some of these platforms, EGI is an early adopter of standards specifications, thus being able to both collaborate in standards revision/extensions, experience reports or requirements definition.
 Relevant standards within the EGI Core Infrastructure Platform are OGF Usage Records, OGF GLUE2, ITU-T X.509 with IETF proxy extensions for authentication, and others.
 Likewise, the newly launched EGI Federated Cloud Infrastructure Platform not only serves as an integration blueprint, but also exposes access interfaces governed by publicly defined open standards, such as OGF OCCI (Open Cloud Computing Interface) and SNIA CDMI (Cloud Data Management Interface).
 The target audience of this type of results are standardisation bodies and funding agencies.
 These results will lead to the optimised use of ICT in research and budget-saving opportunities.
 They will also contribute to the standardisation bodies’ efforts to reduce technology fragmentation and promote uptake of new technologies.
-The project’s technical results will be exploited by direct participation and influence exerted in standardisation bodies and through reports to funding agencies focusing on the added value of this activity.
-EGI commits to facilitating avoidance of vendor lock-in for any of its deployed and operated service platforms and plans to contribute to the development of the OCCI and UR standards of OGF, CMDI of DMTF, OVF of OASIS-Open, and GLUE from OGF.
+EGI commits to facilitating avoidance of vendor lock-in for any of its deployed and operated service platforms and plans to contribute to the further development of the OCCI, UR and GLUE standards of OGF, CMDI of DMTF and OVF of OASIS-Open.

 Policy & procedure development

-Policy strategy and target
+Strategy and policy documents

 The target audiences here are the collaboration’s service providers (NGIs), the supporting funding agencies and the user communities that make use of EGI’s services.
 This group of results will guarantee that the decision-making process within the project (and within the EGI community coordinated through EGI.eu) is well informed, is aligned with market trends, contributes to European-level vision and is in a position to liaise with external partners and peer infrastructures.
 This will allow the EGI community of service providers to operate as a block, rather than a fragmented collection of national entities.
 These results will also provide users with a clear set of policies & procedures to give context to the business relationship.

-Policy & strategy outputs will be targeted at the management-level audiences through white papers, recommendation papers and documentation, but the list does not stop here.
+Strategy and policy documents will be also disseminated through the EGI-Engage collaboration board and through the EGI Council.
 The project will also use internal communication channels to reach the wider EGI Community (not just the managers) to increase awareness in long-term goals, overarching European trends, threats and opportunities.
-This strategy was pioneered in the EGI-InSPIRE project, when policy & strategy articles were frequently published in the newsletter Inspired.
-Readership figures demonstrate that this type of article was frequently on the top-read list and confirms the success of this approach to exploit the results.
-Technical policies and procedures will be made available to user communities and service providers via targeted documentation.

 Internal EGI Policy Development

 A variety of EGI policy groups were created to define policies and procedures within a specific functional area with well-defined responsibilities, composition and operational procedures via Terms of Reference.
 The EGI Council through the EGI.eu Executive Boards govern the various policy groups and authorize to investigate any activity within its Terms of Reference.
+The primary groups can define policies for the EGI community.
+These are advertised on the EGI website and wiki once approved.

 Figure 1: EGI Policy Boards